 If your vision becomes cloudy, it may be due to damage of the retina at the back of the eye.
 People living with diabetes or taking steroid medication are at increased risk of cataracts, but they can also be associated with ageing and eye injuries.
 Cataracts can be treated with new glasses or anti-glare sunglasses.
 If that doesn’t help then you’ll need surgery to remove the old cloudy lens and replace them with artificial ones.

 Most causes of a cloudy film in the eye will clear up naturally.
-However, if you’re experiencing changes in your vision then you will need to have your eyes checked by your doctor.
+However, if you’re experiencing changes in your vision then you will need to have your eyes checked by your local optician.
 They’ll be able to pinpoint the exact problem and suggest an appropriate course of treatment that will deal with eye cloudiness.
-If you experience a sudden loss of vision then see a doctor immediately.
+If you experience a sudden loss of vision then see an optician immediately.